Christian Yelich Player Props: Brewers vs. Giants

-On Friday, Christian Yelich (on the back of going 3-for-5 with a home run and two RBI) and the Milwaukee Brewers play the San Francisco Giants, whose starting pitcher will be Sean Manaea.
-First pitch is at 10:15 PM ET.
+The Milwaukee Brewers, including Christian Yelich (batting .206 in his past 10 games, with a double, a home run, four walks and four RBI), battle starting pitcher Alex Cobb and the San Francisco Giants at Oracle Park, Saturday at 7:15 PM ET.

-In his most recent appearance, he had three hits (going 3-for-5 with a home run and two RBI) against the Rockies.
+In his most recent game he had a hitless performance (0-for-4) against the Giants.

 Christian Yelich Game Info & Props vs. the Giants